Stamp duty for first home buyers in NSW

 Step 3: Revenue NSW assessment

-Revenue NSW reviews your application and usually approves within 7–14 days.
-Approval must be obtained before settlement occurs.
-This is why it's critical to start the process early.
+Revenue NSW reviews your application and usually approves within 7 to 14 days.
+Approval must be obtained before settlement occurs, which is why it is critical to start the process early in your home buying journey.

 Step 4: Settlement